ccamel/awesome-ccamel/README.md

 - [subquery/subql](https://github.com/subquery/subql) - SubQuery is an Open, Flexible, Fast and Universal data indexing framework for web3.
 Our mission is to help developers create the decentralised products of the future.
 - [subquery/subql-cosmos](https://github.com/subquery/subql-cosmos) - A fork of Subql for cosmos support
 - [subquery/subql-starter](https://github.com/subquery/subql-starter) - The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
-- [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
+- [supabase/supabase](https://github.com/supabase/supabase) - The Postgres development platform.
 Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.
 - [swup/swup](https://github.com/swup/swup) - Versatile and extensible page transition library for server-rendered websites 🎉
 - [tailwindlabs/headlessui](https://github.com/tailwindlabs/headlessui) - Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
+- [talzach/mcp-angular-cli](https://github.com/talzach/mcp-angular-cli) - Model Context Protocol servers for Angular CLI
 - [teambit/bit](https://github.com/teambit/bit) - AI-powered development workspaces with reusable components, architectural clarity and zero overhead.
 - [theodorusclarence/ts-nextjs-tailwind-starter](https://github.com/theodorusclarence/ts-nextjs-tailwind-starter) - 🔋 Next.js + Tailwind CSS + TypeScript starter and boilerplate packed with useful development features
 - [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.